propytech-dao/chainlink-hackaton/contracts/README.md

 This guide shows how to set it all up in the `localFunctionsTestnet`, but it should be similar to set it up on any testnet or mainnet.

+The testing process below is a bit long.
+There is a single script that runs it all, printing along the way the pertinent information in `test.sh`.
+Just remember to at least execute step 1 because the script assumes the step 1 os done.

-1. First, start the `localFunctionsTestnet` with `npm run startLocalFunctionsTestnet`.
+1. First, start the `localFunctionsTestnet` with `npm run startLocalFunctionsTestnet`, and set the encryption variables with `npx env-enc set`.
+If they are already set, load it all with `npx env-enc set-pw`

 2. The next step is to deploy the the `SimpleRent` and the `SimpleRentCheckin` contracts into this local testnet.
 First, the `SimpleRent` contract: